Slip Stoppers of Alabama

 • High-moisture areas

-If Something Happened, What Would You Produce?
+If Something Happened, What Do You Have Proof?

 • Whether documentation exists